 One comment you’ll occasionally hear about the GT-R is that it lacks character, or that it doesn’t have the soul of a sports car.

 I don’t buy that, though.
-The car the Japanese call ‘Godzilla’ may not be as fast as a Ferrari, or as head-turning as a Lamborghini.
+The car the Japanese call ‘Godzilla’ may not be as head-turning as a Lamborghini.
 Its interior may still look a bit downmarket and its V6 doesn’t sound special enough.
-But Nissan’s fast and furious flagship has a depth of ability that trancends virtually anything else on sale – especially if you’re just an ‘average’ driver like me.
+But Nissan’s fast and furious flagship has a breadth of abilities that only a Porsche 911 Turbo can match – especially if you’re just an ‘average’ driver like me.

 2017 Nissan GT-R: Specification